KwtsPls/Camera-Pair-Recognition-Machine-Learning/README.md

-# Project on Software Development for Information Systems ( DIT - National and Kapodistrian University of Anthes )
+# Project on Software Development for Information Systems ( DIT - National and Kapodistrian University of Athens )
 # Contributors :
 # 1. Konstantinos Plas
 # 2. Eleftherios Stetsikas